wearefuturegov/essex-intranet-2.0/docs/documentation/make-first-prototype/use-components.md

 # Use components from the Design System

-You can copy example code from the GOV.UK Design System to add page elements like radios and text inputs - we call these ‘components’.
+You can copy example code from the GOV.UK Design System to add page elements like radios and text inputs - we call these ‘components'.

 ## HTML and Nunjucks